 The lag is the bug.
 Not the spend.

-A weekly drift agent collapses the feedback loop.
+A weekly drift agent collapses that loop.
 Pull actuals from the four categories that move engineering money — headcount, contractor invoices, cloud, tooling — compare to the prorated budget, flag every line over a 10% variance threshold, and attribute the drift to the specific team or initiative driving it.
 Output is a structured brief on the desk every Monday.
 Course corrections happen inside the month they start, not next quarter.

 Each one drifts for a different structural reason.
 Treating them as one number hides the cause.

 Headcount is the largest line and the most structurally predictable — until a single timing assumption shifts.
 A March hire who starts in January is two months of unbudgeted salary.
 An attrition backfill nobody planned for shows up as net-new spend.
 The agent compares actual start dates against budgeted start dates and flags early arrivals, slipped hires, and unbudgeted backfills.
+Timing is the entire failure mode here; the individual salaries are exactly what finance approved.

 Variance math is trivial.
 Compare YTD actuals against the prorated budget for the same period.
 Anyone can write that query.

 "Cloud spend is 12% over" is not actionable.
-It is a sentence.
+It's a sentence.
 "Team Alpha's ML training pipeline burned 340% of its allocated GPU hours and is driving the 12% cloud variance" is actionable.
 The agent has to trace every variance back to a specific team, project, or initiative.[3]
 If it cannot, the brief degrades into status reporting and gets ignored within four weeks.

 | Category | Warning (Yellow) | Alert (Red) | Attribution Depth |